Melissa has completed a certificate in veterinary assisting and has a bachelor's degree in biology.

 Why is Beth, a non-vet, teaching vets about nutrition?
 She and Steve developed a non-WSAVA compliant brand of dog food (which has received 5 stars on DFA, of course).

-In this article Beth and Steve outline their beliefs about pet food.
+In this article, Beth and Steve outline their beliefs about pet food.
 There are zero references, which suggests the entirety of it is made up, assumed, or perhaps based on their intuition.
 This article is also hosted on a page that hosts other pseudo-scientific topics such as mobile phones causing brain damage and vaccines causing autism.

 There is a pattern here.
 It is notable that the sources that make claims that go against the information provided by credible researchers, scientists, and medical professionals are often those severely lacking credentials.
 This flies in the face of their claim that vets have little training in nutrition when they themselves promote information from unqualified individuals.
 This reveals a special kind of hypocrisy.